EnAccess/micropowermanager/docs/development/development-environment.md

 ### Local PHP installation

 For local development and editor integration it can be helpful to have a local instance of PHP.
-This will allow you to run composer scripts like `phpstan-analyse` without the need to use Docker.
+This will allow you to run composer scripts like `larastan` without the need to use Docker.

 These steps are highly dependant on your system.